smallest-quark/arr-on-deck/README.md

 You are done.
 Enjoy!

 ## Optional steps
-### Auto start of pods and WebUI for executing the scripts (optional)
+### Autostart of pods and management WebUI (optional)
 In the future to run the media stack, just run `./start.sh`.

-However, if you want that to happen automatically on start and have a nice webUI for starting/ stopping the stack, run `install-arr-on-deck-manager-service.sh`.
+However, if you want that to happen automatically on start and have a nice webUI for executing these scripts, run `install-arr-on-deck-manager-service.sh`.

 ### Deck: Stay always on
 If you want to use the Deck as an always-on media system, it is better to not allow it to sleep.
 (I know this is mean.)